rahulkumaran/python-syntaxdb/README.md

      Example: If you want to know about all the basic concepts in Java, syntax_object = syntaxdb.Syntaxdb(user_choice = 1,user_langauge= "java")
 ```

+### user_search and user_langauge
+- user_search must be filled if choice is 0
+- user_language must be filled if choice is 1
+- The example in user_choice would make things clear for you!
+Please have a look again carefully.

 ## Support us if you like this project, by starring this repository